Root Canal Therapy – Jacksonville, FL

 Root Canal FAQs

 Even if you already know that root canal therapy is nowhere near as painful as its reputation makes it out to be, you’ll probably still have plenty of questions before the treatment.
-Dr. Johnson and Dr. Baxter will be happy to address your concerns ahead of time.
+Dr. Bradberry and Dr. Baxter will be happy to address your concerns ahead of time.
 On this page, you’ll find some of the most frequently asked questions we’ve heard regarding root canal procedures; reach out to us if you can’t find the answers you’re looking for on this page.

 How Will I Know If I Need Root Canal Therapy?